pshouse/hrifurniture.github.com/_posts/articles/2013-03-11-introducing.md

 ---
 layout: article
 title: Introducing HRI's New Website
-abstract: We're imporving our home on the Web.
+abstract: We're improving our home on the Web.
 author_twitter:
 author:
 categories: